-The International Monetary Fund (IMF) and the World Bank is working on a collaboration where they are launching a private blockchain network.
+The International Monetary Fund (IMF) and the World Bank are working on a collaboration where they are launching a private blockchain network.
 Currently, they are using Enterprise Ethereum to back up their experimentations and explorations into the DLT (Distributed Ledger Technology) system.

 Furthermore, both parties create their very own digital asset called Learning Coin.
-No, it’s not just a token but mere a tool for aiding different institutions to learn about blockchain.
+No, it’s not just a token but merely a tool for aiding different institutions to learn about blockchain.
 Moreover, it would also help them understand how they can utilize blockchain for a more sustainable digital asset.

-UBS is working on multiple projects that are based on Enterprise Ethereum mainly as a consortium member.
+UBS is working on multiple projects that are based on Enterprise Ethereum, mainly as a consortium member.
 However, they are finally launching their own live Ethereum Compliance Platform.
-The original name is Massive Autonomous Distributed Reconciliation Platform, or Madrec is led by UBS.
+The original name is Massive Autonomous Distributed Reconciliation platform, or Madrec is led by UBS.
 However, there are other companies such as Credit Suisse, SIX, Barclays, and many more are working together on it.

 They are using Microsoft Ethereum on Azure to offer industry-wide data reconciliation process.
 Moreover, with the help of the platform, many companies won’t have to waste resources and time for reconciliation.

-What Is The Long Term Vision Of Enterprise Ethereum?
+What Is the Long-Term Vision of Enterprise Ethereum?